 which maps ${\mathcal R}_n$ to a disk (which is conformally (global) equivalent to the UHP); the endpoints $z_{\pm}$ are mapped to $z_+ \to 0$ and $z_- \to \infty$.
 Note that the strip coordinates $w$ are related to $z$ by the standard relation $ z= e^{\pi w/L}$.
 The stress energy on ${\mathcal R}_n$ can therefore be written as

 where $\{\xi, z\}_s= \xi'''/\xi' -3/2 (\xi''/\xi')^2$ is the Schwarzian derivative and the prime denotes differentiation with respect to $z$.
 In Eq.\ \ref{strel}, the expectation is taken with respect to state in the presence of the flux; since these correspond to states having insertion of local flux via primary operators, these expectation values can be easily computed.
-The index $\alpha$ indicates the presence of the Aharanov-Bohm flux $\alpha_j$ between the replicas $j$ and $j+1$ (we use $\alpha_j$ instead of $\alpha_j'$ from now on to avoid cluttering of notation) which makes $T_j(\xi)|_{{\rm disk},\alpha}$ non-zero.
-It is straightforward to compute this contribution using the standard method of images; when $P_j$ has the dimension of $\Delta(\alpha_j)= {\bar \Delta}(\alpha_j)$, one obtains \cite{sela1}
+The index $\alpha$ indicates the presence of the Aharanov-Bohm flux $\alpha'_j$ between the replicas $j$ and $j+1$ which makes $T_j(\xi)|_{{\rm disk},\alpha}$ non-zero.
+It is straightforward to compute this contribution using the standard method of images; when $P_j$ has the dimension of $\Delta(\alpha'_j)= {\bar \Delta}(\alpha'_j)$, one obtains \cite{sela1}

 Having obtained $\langle T \rangle$, one can now use the standard operator product expansion of the twist operators ${\mathcal T}$ with the stress energy tensor on the UHP.
 A straightforward calculation, following Refs.\ \cite{cardyref1,sela1}, yields (after identifying ${\bar z}= z^{\ast}$)